 Can you help design the most important arrangements, and we do the rest?

 Absolutely.
 We’re happy to work with you within your budget.
-For design services, estimate around twice the cost per item.
-(If a seven-stem corsage is $7 in materials, budget $14 for materials-plus-design for us to do it for you).
+See our Flower Arrangement page for sample pricing on a per-unit basis (but note that volume discounts may apply).
+For designs not listed, estimate around twice the cost per item.
+(If a six-stem corsage is $7.50 in materials, budget $15 for materials-plus-design for us to do it for you).

 Do you have any suggestions for doing our wedding flowers DIY?